Seeking Legal Advice: Your Compass in Dispute Resolution

 If you are facing financial hardship the Bond Law Clinic provides free one-off consultations where individuals can speak with a qualified solicitor about their legal concerns.

-To start fill in their Client Intake Form on their website for an appointment.
+To start, fill in their Client Intake Form on their website for an appointment.
+You can attach up to 3 key documents (like the lease or contract and any notices).
 To learn more about Bond Law Clinic you can watch this video.

 2. Engaging a Private Solicitor